zkVerify/zkverify-docs/docs/overview/02-getting-started/05-kurier.md

 :::

 Once you have all the requirements imported, we will start by registering our verification key.
-We can do this by calling a `GET` endpoint named `register-vk` on the Kurier API.
+We can do this by calling a `POST` endpoint named `register-vk` on the Kurier API.
 We will also need to create a params object with all the necessary information about the verification key, which will be sent in the API call.
 Once we register the verification key, we will store the `vkHash` in a json file which can be used in subsequent API verification calls.

 <Tabs groupId="register-vk">
 <TabItem value="circom" label="Circom">